bartuer/CAAPI_provision/README.md

 Edit parameters.json before provision the template, fill all null parameters (total 5) before execute below command, it will take about 3 minutes to successfully create the VM.
-And never check in parameters.json, because that way you will check in credential.
+And never check in parameters.json, because you are check in credential data.

 ```shell
 ./deploy.sh